 The Deep Learning Pipelines package includes an image reader

-sparkdl.image.imageIO, which is deprecated in Databricks Runtime 6.2 ML.
+sparkdl.image.imageIO, which was removed in Databricks Runtime 7.0 ML (Unsupported).

-Deep Learning Pipelines includes a Spark ML Transformer
+The Deep Learning Pipelines package includes a Spark ML Transformer

 sparkdl.DeepImageFeaturizer for facilitating transfer learning with deep learning models.

-Instead, use pandas UDFs to perform featurization with deep learning models. pandas UDFs, and their newer variant Scalar Iterator pandas UDFs, offer more flexible APIs, support more deep learning libraries, and give higher performance.
+Instead, use pandas UDFs to perform featurization with deep learning models. pandas UDFs, and their newer variant Scalar Iterator pandas UDFs, offer more flexible APIs, support more deep learning libraries, and provide better performance.

-Refer to Featurization for examples of transfer learning with pandas UDFs.
+See Featurization for transfer learning for examples of transfer learning with pandas UDFs.

-Deep Learning Pipelines includes a Spark ML Estimator
+The Deep Learning Pipelines package includes a Spark ML Estimator

 sparkdl.KerasImageFileEstimator for tuning hyperparameters using Spark ML tuning utilities.

-Instead, use Hyperopt to distribute hyperparameter tuning for deep learning models.
+Instead, use Hyperparameter tuning with Hyperopt to distribute hyperparameter tuning for deep learning models.

-Deep Learning Pipelines includes several Spark ML Transformers for distributing inference, all of which are deprecated in Databricks Runtime 6.2 ML:
+The Deep Learning Pipelines package includes several Spark ML Transformers for distributing inference, all of which were removed in Databricks Runtime 7.0 ML (Unsupported):

-Instead, use pandas UDFs to run inference on Spark DataFrames, following the examples in Model Inference.
+Instead, use pandas UDFs to run inference on Spark DataFrames, following the examples in Deploy models for inference and prediction.

 sparkdl.udf.keras_image_model.registerKerasImageUDF for deploying a deep learning model as a UDF callable from Spark SQL.

-Instead, use MLflow to export the model as a UDF, following the example in _.
+Instead, use MLflow to export the model as a UDF, following the example in Model inference.